 How often will my business be inspected

 During the visit an officer has to assess and score the food safety risk.
-If the score is high the food business will be inspected more frequently.
+If the score is high the food business will be inspected more often.
 Information about your scoring will be left with you at the time of the inspection or will be posted soon afterwards.

 A food officer may also visit a food business to investigate a complaint they have received about you, your staff, your premises or your practices.